Zackiss/NekoPlayer/README.md

 2. Open your web browser and visit `http://localhost:3000` to access the music web player.

 3. Customize the player by modifying the code in the `src` directory to fit your specific needs.
+4. Add and delete the music by modifying `track.js` if needed.
+(You can grab the content of `audioSrc` from OneDrive music embeddings)

 ## License